KennthShang/PhaBOX/README.md

 # Citations

 If you use PhaBOX for your research, please use the citations listed below.
-The citation of PhaBOX is not yet available.

-* PhaBOX (arXiv version)
+* PhaBOX (Whole pipeline)

 ```
-Jiayu Shang, Cheng Peng, Herui Liao, Xubo Tang, and Yanni Sun.
-"PhaBOX: A web server for identifying and characterizing phage contigs in metagenomic data." arXiv preprint arXiv:2303.15707 (2023).
+Jiayu Shang, Cheng Peng, Herui Liao, Xubo Tang, Yanni Sun, PhaBOX: a web server for identifying and characterizing phage contigs in metagenomic data, Bioinformatics Advances, Volume 3, Issue 1, 2023, vbad101, https://doi.org/10.1093/bioadv/vbad101
 ```
 * PhaMer (phage identification)